crossbario/autobahn-python/doc/installation.rst

    git checkout v0.9.1

 .. warning::
-   You should only use *tagged* releases, not *trunk*.
-The latest code from *trunk* might be broken, unfinished and untested.
-So you have been warned;)
+   You should only use *tagged* releases, not *master*.
+The latest code from *master* might be broken, unfinished and untested.
+So you have been warned ;)

-Then do
+Then do:

 .. code-block:: sh

    cd autobahn
    python setup.py install

-You can also use Pip for the last step, which allows to specify install variants (see below)
+You can also use ``pip`` for the last step, which allows to specify install variants (see below)

 .. code-block:: sh